JoeyStanley/real/cv.md

 [Janis Nuckolls](http://linguistics.byu.edu/directory/jbn34/), <strong>Joseph Stanley</strong>, Elizabeth Nielsen, and Roseanna Hopper.
 "The systematic stretching and adjusting of ideophonic phonology in Pastaza Quichua".
 Annual Meeting of the Society for the Study of Indigenous Languages of America ([SSILA 2013](http://www.ssila.org/members/join-or-renew/)).
 Boston, MA.
 January 3–6, 2013. (with BYU Department of Linguistics and English Language conference travel grant)
 <a href="/downloads/130103-SSILA-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>

+### Poster Presentations

+Shawn Foster, <strong>Joseph A. Stanley</strong>, & Margaret E. L. Renwick.
+"Vowel Mergers in the American South."
+Poster presentation at the 174th Meeting of the Acoustical Society of America (ASA).
+New Orleans, LA.
+December 4–8, 2017.

+<strong>Joseph A. Stanley</strong>.
+"Changes in the Timber Industry as a Catalyst for Linguistic Change."
+Poster presentation at the 46th New Ways of Analyzing Variation conference ([NWAV46](https://english.wisc.edu/nwav46/)).
+Madison, WI.
+November 2–5, 2017. (with UGA Graduate School travel award)

+[Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/) & <strong>Joseph A. Stanley</strong>.
+“A historical perspective on vowel shifting: Acoustic analysis of the Digital Archive of Southern Speech” Poster presentation at the 173rd Meeting of the Acoustical Society of America (ASA).
+Boston, MA.
+June 25–29, 2017.
+<a href="http://asa.scitation.org/doi/abs/10.1121/1.4989091" class="link" title="link to this presentation"></a>

+[Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/), Michael Olsen, Rachel M. Olsen, & <strong>Joseph A. Stanley</strong>.
+“Transcription and forced alignment of the Digital Archive of Southern Speech.”
+Poster presentation at the 173rd Meeting of the Acoustical Society of America (ASA).
+Boston, MA.
+June 25–29, 2017.
+<a href="http://asa.scitation.org/doi/abs/10.1121/1.4989090" class="link" title="link to this presentation"></a>

+<strong>Joseph A. Stanley</strong> & [Margaret E. L. Renwick](http://faculty.franklin.uga.edu/mrenwick/).
+"Phonetic Shift <span style="white-space: nowrap;">/ɔr/</span> Phonemic Change?
+American English mergers over 40 years".
+Poster presentation by the second author at the 15th Conference on Laboratory Phonology ([LabPhon15](http://labphon.org/labphon15/)).
+Ithaca, NY.
+July 13–16, 2016.
+<a href="http://labphon.org/labphon15/program" class="link" target="_blank"></a>
+<a href="/downloads/160714-LabPhon15-abstract.pdf" class="abstract" target="_blank" title="open a pdf of the abstract to this presentation in a new window"></a>
+<a href="/downloads/160714-LabPhon15-poster.pdf" class="poster" target="_blank" title="open a pdf of this poster in a new window"></a>

 <br/>